Krishnapro/Krishnapro/README.md

 ## About Me 🚀

-- :man_student: I am a final year student of MCA (Master of computer Applications) at Haldia Institute of technology from IN.I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
+- :man_student: I am a final year student of MCA (Master of computer Applications) from IN.I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
 I believe in the power of community.

 - 💻 I am well versed with Computer Science fundamentals like OOPS, Operating Systems, Database Management Systems, Computer Networks and also have a keen interest in High-Level System Design.